AnBowell/whittaker-eilers/tests/data/original_scripts/readme.md

 I've modified some of the scripts which begin with "demo", to output a csv which can be used to test and validate the rust version of the Whittaker smoother.
+I was able to recreate most things from the paper and supporting materials about from the cross validation error graph in Figure 10.

-I've included the original ReadMe below.
+I've included the original README below.

 ---